ack-solutions/expo-template/docs/design-standards.md

 - Use buttons consistently by purpose.
 - Keep a clear hierarchy between primary, secondary, ghost, and destructive actions.

-### Rules

-- One main primary action per section where possible.
-- Secondary actions should not compete visually with the main action.
 - Destructive actions must be clearly distinguishable.
 - Button sizes should remain consistent across similar screens.